9.3 Recovery of overpayments

 - the reason for the overpayment was an administrative error

-In situations where the recipient provides evidence that demonstrates, to the satisfaction of the Administrator, that the application of the prescribed rate of overpayment recovery will result in undue hardship, the Administrator may use their discretion to set a lower recovery rate.
+In situations where the recipient provides evidence that demonstrates, to the satisfaction of the Administrator, that the application of the maximum prescribed rate of overpayment recovery will result in undue hardship, the Administrator may use their discretion to set a lower recovery rate.

 Applying arrears to an overpayment